Politics of Liberia

 The Politics of Liberia takes place in a framework of a presidential representative democratic republic modeled on the government of the United States, whereby the president is the head of state and head of government; unlike the United States, however, Liberia is a unitary state as opposed to a federation and has a pluriform multi-party system rather than the two-party system that characterizes US politics.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the two chambers of the legislature.

-Liberia is still in transition from dictatorship and civil war to democracy.
-Liberia's government is based on the American model of a republic with three equal branches of government, though in reality, the President of Liberia has usually been the dominant force in Liberian politics.
+Liberia's governmental system is based on the US model of a republic with three equal branches of government, though in reality, the President of Liberia has usually been the dominant force in Liberian politics.
 Following the dissolution of the Republican Party in 1876, the True Whig Party dominated the Liberian government until the 1980 coup, eventually creating what was effectively a stable, one-party state, with little politics in the usual sense.
 The longest-serving president in Liberian history was William Tubman, serving from 1944 until his death in 1971.
 The shortest term was held by James Skivring Smith, who was interim president for all of two months in 1871.
 However, the political process from Liberia's founding in 1847, despite widespread corruption, was very stable until the end of the First Republic in 1980.

 This situation changed abruptly in 1980, with the revolt against the Americo-Liberians and their True Whig Party.
 Currently, no party has majority control of the legislature.